istio/istio.io/troubleshooting/index.md

 ## Running multiple replicas of Mixer does not work as expected

-For the alpha release, Mixer **must** be configured to run as a single instance within a cluster.
+For the {{site.data.istio.version}} release, Mixer **must** be configured to run as a single instance within a cluster.
 We are working on improvements at the protocol, configuration, and deployment levels to support multiple instance and high-availability deployments.
-We expect to remove this limitation shortly after the initial alpha release.
+We expect to remove this limitation shortly after the initial {{site.data.istio.version}} release.

 Running multiple replicas of Mixer will lead to issues with configuration updates not propagating properly and improperly-enforced quotas (for the memQuota adapter).

 ## The Mixer pod was restarted and I lost my configuration updates

-For the alpha release, Mixer configuration is stored in a local file system-based store.
+For the {{site.data.istio.version}} release, Mixer configuration is stored in a local file system-based store.
 By default, Mixer is not configured to use a kubernetes persistent volume.

 There are a few possible workarounds:

 1. Save configuration updates to a common location and script the application of these updates via istioctl.
 1. Configure a persistent volume and update the Mixer deployment specs to use that volume for the file system store.

-Work is ongoing to provide a highly-available, persistent configuration store for Mixer config.
-We expect this to work to land immediately following the initial alpha release.
+Work is ongoing to provide a highly-available, persistent configuration store for Mixer.
+We expect this to work to land immediately following the initial {{site.data.istio.version}} release.

 ### Configuring a persistent volume for Mixer config

-A Mixer deployment can be modified to use [kubernetes ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) to provide persistent access to Mixer config.
-Kubernetes ConfigMaps are preserved across restarts and allow running multiple replicas of the mixer.
+A Mixer deployment can be modified to use kubernetes [`ConfigMaps`](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) to provide persistent access to Mixer config.
+Kubernetes `ConfigMaps` are preserved across restarts and allow running multiple replicas of the mixer.

-Note: `istioctl` is not useable for runtime updates to Mixer configuration when this approach is used (the updates will not persist).
+Note: `istioctl` is not usable for runtime updates to Mixer configuration when this approach is used (the updates will not persist).

 Here is an example ConfigMap: